showa-yojyo/notebook/source/onodera10.rst

    SELECT employee_id, last_name, department_id FROM employees
        WHERE department_id <> 50;

+   -- BETWEEN x AND y の例
    SELECT employee_id, last_name, department_id FROM employees
        WHERE department_id BETWEEN 50 AND 90;

+   -- IN 演算子の例
    SELECT employee_id, last_name, department_id FROM employees
        WHERE department_id IN (40, 60, 80);

+   -- ワイルドカードの例
    SELECT employee_id, last_name FROM employees
        WHERE last_name LIKE 'A%';
    SELECT employee_id, last_name, jpb_id FROM employees
        WHERE job_id LIKE 'SA\_%' ESCAPE '\';

+   -- NULL をテストする例
    SELECT employee_id, last_name, manager_id FROM employees
        WHERE manager_id IS NULL;

+   -- AND, OR, NOT の例
    SELECT employee_id, last_name, salary, department_id FROM employees
        WHERE salary >= 2500
            AND department_id = 50;